-1 I1 D:11 I Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Rec.
-20 The performance of each service provider, especially the United Nations Office at Nairobi, needs to be closely monitored and the selection criteria used to choose such service providers among the United Nations Office at Nairobi, the United Nations Development Programme and the United Nations Office for Project Services should be established to ensure transparency and avoid confusion.
-Accepted In progress MACS Dec.
-2024 Criteria are used for selection of service providers.
-Oversight an d evaluation Rec.
+Rec. no. Recommendation Acceptance status Implementation status Responsible office Implementation date Remarks Rec. no. Nairobi, needs to be closely monitored and the selection criteria used to choose such service providers among the United Nations Office at Nairobi, the United Nations Development Programme and the United Nations Office for Project Services should be established to ensure transparency and avoid confusion. status status ojjice uute the regulatory framework of the United Nations Secretariat.
+The performance of the United Nations Office at Nairobi is done through regular reporting on key performance indicators and through the Common Services Board.
+The engagement with the United Nations Development Programme and with the United Nations Office for Project Services is largely dependent on which service provider has the strongest presence in the required location.
+Oversight and eval luation Rec.
 21 The Office of Internal Oversight Services, as an independent function, should present its reports to the Executive Board.
-Accepted In progress Secretary to Governing Bodies 2024 The Office of Internal Oversight Services will be reporting to the Executive Board.
+Accepted Implemented Secretary to Governing Bodies Dec.
+2024 The Office of Internal Oversight Services will be reporting to the Executive Board.
+The Under-Secretary-General of the OIOS reported to the Executive Board at its 3rd Session of 2023.
+The JIU reported to the Executive Board at its 2nd session of 2022.
 Rec.
 22 The Inspectors encourage the Executive Director to update the status of acceptance and implementation of Joint Inspection Unit recommendations in the Unit's web-based tracking system.
-Accepted In progress Independent Evaluation Unit Continuous Recommendations addressed to the Executive Director are easy to update in the system.
-It is challenging to update those addressed to the governing bodies before the latter take decisions.
+Accepted Implemented Independent Evaluation Unit Continuous The JIU web-based tracking system is continuously being updated.
 Rec.
 23 The Inspectors recommend that the evaluation policy [of UN-Habitat adopted in 2013] be reviewed and updated, for example, by reflecting the recent changes in the governance structure and in the secretariat.
-Accepted In Progress Independent Evaluation Unit Dec.
-2023 The draft revised evaluation policy 2023 was developed by the Independent Evaluation Unit and shared with the relevant staff and Programme Management Committee members, who provided comments.
-It is awaiting discussion and endorsement by the Executive Committee and approval by the Executive Director.
-It has been updated on the basis of the requirements of the new administrative instruction on evaluation in the United Nations Secretariat and of the Joint Inspection Unit recommendation.
-Rec.
+Accepted Implemented Independent Evaluation Unit Dec.
+2023 The 2024 UN-Habitat Evaluation policy was developed by the Independent Evaluation Unit.
+It was approved by the UN-Habitat Programme Management Committee in March 2024.
+It is published on the UN-Habitat website www.unhabitat.org/evaluation Rec.
 24 The Inspectors recommend that the Independent Evaluation Unit report directly to the Executive Board on a regular basis.
-Accepted In progress Executive Director/ Deputy Executive Director Dec.
-2024 The Independent Evaluation Unit will be reporting to the Executive Board.
+Accepted Implemented Executive Director/ Deputy Executive Director Dec.
+2024 The Independent Evaluation Unit started reporting to the Executive Board at its 3rd Session of 2023 and this practice is to continue.